BlackPhoenixSlo/TradingBot_NodeJS_Public/README.md

 node main-... press tab , to run a bot

-You need to get
+You need to get:

 Trading view coockies.

 const id = "";  // trading view
 const certificate = ""; // trading view

-Bybiy api keys
+Bybit api keys.

 let key = "";
 let secret = ""; // bybit

-Mongo login uri
+Mongo login uri.

 const uri = ""; //mongo

-Discord webhook uri
+Discord webhook uri.

 let webhookUrl = '';

-You need to set and download google cloud json file test-sheets-407121-
+You need to set and download google cloud json file : test-sheets-407121-.json

-and set path to it in .env
+and set path to it in .env :

 GOOGLE_APPLICATION_CREDENTIALS=./utils/test-sheets-407121-json
 #GOOGLE_APPLICATION_CREDENTIALS=./test-sheets-407121-json
 GCLOUD_PROJECT=hours-bding

-If you are going to use, cryptomarketcap uti, check main-calculatetecorrelation.py in _helpFunctions const apiKey = '_replace_';
+If you are going to use, cryptomarketcap api, check [_main-calculatecorrelation](_helpFunctions/_main-calculatecorrelation.js) and set you api keys. const apiKey = '_replace_';

-This is all now you set your indicator and timeframes and waighting for them.
-This are defaults, those I use.
+This is all now you can change your indicator and timeframes and weightings for them.
+This are defaults, I use these:

 const indicator_id = "USER;03d7ea932b9044e6aefc5d264f0e214f"